kahnwong/docs.karnwong.me/docs/knowledge-base/resources/devops.md

 - [tailscale](https://tailscale.com) - A secure network that just works.

 ## Security
+- [Hardenize](https://www.hardenize.com/) - Automated Discovery and Monitoring of Your Entire Network Perimeter.
 - [Vault](https://www.vaultproject.io) - Secure, store and tightly control access to tokens, passwords, certificates, encryption keys for protecting secrets and other sensitive data using a UI, CLI, or HTTP API.

 ## Tracking